 Tegan & Sara have been around for a long time and in those years have really become a lesbian household name.

-This depiction of queer friendship shows that love and being physical exists not only in a romantic or sexual way, but it can be seen in a broader sense.
+This depiction of queer friendship shows that love and being physical exists not only in a romantic or intimate way, but it can be seen in a broader sense.

 Besides “Closer”, make sure to check more lesbian songs of Tegan & Sara!